afs202005277/InfinityAuctions/ebd.md

 <td> <b> Description </b> </td> <td> Auction end, credit transition </td>
 </tr>
 <tr>
-<td> <b> Justification </b> </td> <td> When creating an auction, the auction owner must input the auction category.
-If for some reason in the time between retrieving all possible auction categories and submitting the auction to the database the auction category is eliminated by the admin or something happens to the server and the auction will be created without auction_category which will eventually break the db - dirty read. </td>
+<td> <b> Justification </b> </td> <td> When an auction ends, the auction owner should be awarded the value of the highest bid and the highest bidder should see the amount of the bid removed from the credits.
+A interruption in the program could lead to excess credits in one or the other resulting in an unstable intermediate state in the database. </td>
 </tr>
 <tr>
 <td colspan="2"> <b> SQL code </b> </td>